Small image of a man handing a book to a women across a counter.

 Alternate Name(s): Sherwood (maiden name); Streeten (married name)

 Biography: Sophia Kelly was born in 1815 in India, the youngest child of army officer Captain Henry Sherwood and novelist Mary Martha Sherwood (née Butt) (1775–1851).
 Within a year of her birth, the family moved back to England, settling in Worcester.
 As a teen, Kelly began assisting her mother in writing numerous children's books and novels, such as the later The De Cliffords: An Historical Tale (1847), and daughter soon struck out on her own account.
 In addition to a memoir about her mother, Kelly wrote a handful of historical or religious-themed novels.
 In 1836, she married physician Robert I. N. Streeten.
 After his death, she married another physician Hubert Edmund Charles Kelly in 1851.
-She was living in 1875, but her death has not been trace.
+She died on 12 March 1899 in London.

 Author Tags: